Amazon Data Engineer Salary by Level: L4 to L7 Compensation

 Lead with the Year 1 cash flow gap

 If you have a competing offer from Google or Meta where Year 1 comp is $30K+ higher due to front-loaded equity, show Amazon the year-by-year comparison.
-They can't change the vesting schedule, but they can increase the signing bonus to close the gap.
+They cannot change the vesting schedule, but they can increase the signing bonus to close the gap.

 Ask for a larger RSU grant, not a higher base